Community Benefits

 4. Ideally, a variety of occupations or skills sets would be available on the Fund Committee.

-Fund Committee members will participate in accordance with the highest governance and reporting standards as pertains to the Funds.
+Once selected, Fund Committee members will participate in accordance with the highest governance and reporting standards as pertains to the Funds.
 A code of conduct and conflict of interest policy will be established and signed by all members of the Fund Committee.

-All submissions will be of strict confidentiality.
+All submissions recieved will be in strict confidentiality.

 Find Out More About Upcoming Community Beneift Fund Events & Activities